-- Middlesbrough Development Corporation (the "Corporation") is the Mayoral Development Corporation responsible for the agreed development and regeneration functions limited to the specified area of land at Middlesbrough as outlined at appendix 1 - The Corporation has been established pursuant to the powers devolved to the Tees Valley Mayor (TVCA Mayor) under the Tees Valley Combined Authority (Functions) Order 2017.
-This Constitution reflects this statutory framework and constitutes a direction to the Corporation pursuant to s220 Localism Act 2011. - 2.
-This Constitution takes effect when the required statutory arrangements are enacted.
+- 1. The South Tees Development Corporation ("the Corporation") is a Mayoral Development Corporation responsible for approximately 4,500 acres (1,820 hectares) of land to the south of the River Tees, in the Borough of Redcar and Cleveland. - 2.
+The Corporation has been established pursuant to the powers devolved to the Tees Valley Mayor under the Tees Valley Combined Authority (Functions) Order 2017.
+This Constitution reflects this statutory framework and constitutes a direction to the Corporation pursuant to s220 Localism Act 2011. - 3.
+This Constitution initially took effect on August 1st 2017 when new statutory arrangements were enacted and has been amended seven times subsequently, most recently on 24th September 2021.
+Prior to this the functions of the Corporation were led by a Shadow Board established by the Combined Authority and Government Ministers in May 2016.